DevCharanSaiP/Artificial-Intelligence/README.md

-# Machine Learning and Deep Learning Algorithms
+# Artificial Intelligence (ML/DL Algorithms & Models)

 This repository contains a collection of Jupyter notebooks that implement various machine learning and deep learning algorithms from scratch.
 The notebooks are designed to be educational and provide clear, well-commented code to help you understand the inner workings of each algorithm.